Mohammad1745/cachifyjs/README.md

     //handle if any error occurs during data refreshing on api call (ex: authentication error) }
 ```

-## What's new! (v1.2)
-- `lifetime`

-    This is an optional property that specifies the amount of time in milliseconds that the cached response should be considered valid.
-After this time has elapsed, the cache will be invalidated, and
-    subsequent requests will trigger a new network call to retrieve the latest data.

-    The `lifetime` property is useful in situations where the data being cached may become stale or outdated after
-    a certain amount of time.
-By setting an appropriate lifetime, you can ensure that the cached data is still relevant and useful to your application.

-    It's important to note that setting a longer lifetime value can result in stale data being displayed to the user, while setting a shorter lifetime value can result in more frequent network calls
-    and slower performance.
-It's recommended to experiment with different values to find the appropriate lifetime that balances between freshness and performance.

 ## Configuration
 When using CachifyJS, you can configure various options to customize the caching behavior.
 The `cacheConfig` object passed to the `get` function accepts the following properties: